Skip to main content

 Porn took something away from me that I am only now starting to get back slowly, and I want people to know the reality behind the cameras and understand the harm that happens to both consumers and performers.

 I am at a really good place now, though.
-My relationship with my dad has gotten better and there has been a lot of healing within our relationship over the last few years.
+My relationship with my dad has improved, and there has been a lot of healing within our relationship over the last few years.

-All the things I was looking for I thought I could find in other people, or in the industry, or in a relationship.
+I thought I could find all the things I was looking for in other people, the industry, or a relationship.
 I thought I needed another person to give me purpose and to feel beautiful, but it turns out you don’t need any of those things to have happiness and peace in your life.

-I’ve also found that the more I share my story, the more and more healing I find.
-Life is beautiful, and I am so thankful I am still here to live it every day.
+I’ve also found that the more I share my story, the more healing I experience.
+Life is beautiful, and I am thankful I am still here to live it daily.

 About the Author